 - Effective workouts combine heart rate intensity found in AT LEAST two of the categories, such as Fat-Burning and Recovery.

-- HIIT (High Intensity Interval Training) does not comply to the regular fat burning heart rate zones.
+- HIIT (High-Intensity Interval Training) does not comply with the regular fat burning heart rate zones.
 This is an exception!
 Remember, do NOT work past your max heart rate!

 To determine your maximum heart rate, subtract your age from 220.
 For example, a 30-yr old would have a maximum heart rate of 220 - 30 = 190.